 3. Ineffective Real-Time Reporting

 Real-time reporting is one of the main aspects that determine the effectiveness of a project management tool.
 Reporting in Excel is a nuisance.
 There are multiple complex steps that a user has to go through to create a project report, including a Gantt chart.
-There are no time tracking capabilities to analyze the project schedule or ability to track time associated with tasks.
-This drawback alone calls for an alternative which provides real-time reporting of projects.
+There are no time tracking capabilities to analyze the project schedule or the ability to track time associated with tasks.
+This drawback alone calls for an alternative that provides real-time reporting of projects.

 4. Poor Issue Tracking and Management

-Excel comes with pre-installed issue tracking template for tracking and managing issues.
+Excel comes with a pre-installed issue tracking template for tracking and managing issues.
 It’s not easy to make changes to the existing template and you have to manually enter and update information as data comes in.

 This takes too much time and you’re not able to automatically associate issues with relevant projects.
 Everything has to be done manually by updating information.
 It’s also highly likely that your team members miss an update entirely if they’re not constantly checking the sheets.